Ninja-Squad/ninja-squad.github.com/_posts/2019-05-12-angular-cli-8.0.md

 ## Angular 8 and TypeScript 3.4 support

-This was obviously expected: Angular 8.0 is now supported by the CLI.
+This was obviously expected: Angular 8.0 is now supported, and even required, by the CLI.
 Note that as Angular 8.0 now requires TypeScript 3.4, you will need to also update your TypeScript version.
 You can checkout out what [TypeScript 3.3](https://devblogs.microsoft.com/typescript/announcing-typescript-3-3/) and [TypeScript 3.4](https://devblogs.microsoft.com/typescript/announcing-typescript-3-4/) brings on the Microsoft blog.